Peter-Vought/Django_Made_Easy_deployment/README.md

   ~$ sudo apt-get install python3-venv
   ```

-  After installing the <i>venv</i> package, we can proceed by creating and moving into our
+  After installing the *venv* package, we can proceed by creating and moving into our
-  <i>django_projects</i> project directory, where our current and future projects will reside:
+  *django_projects* project directory, where our current and future projects will reside:

   ***``Ubuntu 20.04.5 LTS terminal``***
   ```